polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/visualize-node-metrics.md

 Once you have Grafana running, navigate to it in a browser (**the default is https://localhost:3000/**).
 Log in (default user `admin` and password `admin`) and navigate to the [data sources](http://localhost:3000/datasources) page.

 You then need to select a `Prometheus` data source type and specify where Grafana needs to look for it.

-With your substrate node and Prometheus are running, the **Prometheus instance will be available on a different port than your node exposes to Prometheus**
-(This is NOT the one you set in the `prometheus.yml` file (https://localhost:9615) !)
+> Note: The Prometheus port Grafana needs is NOT the one you set in the `prometheus.yml` file (https://localhost:9615) for where your node is publishing it's data.

-Configure Grafana to look for Prometheus on it's default port: https://localhost:9090 (unless you customized it).
+With your substrate node and Prometheus are running, configure Grafana to look for Prometheus on it's default port: https://localhost:9090 (unless you customized it).

 Hit `Save & Test` to ensure that you have the data source set correctly.
 Now you can configure a new dashboard!

 ### Template Grafana Dashboard